Confusion becomes frustration if we observe with judgment.

 -Roger Mignosa, DO

-Medicine is vast and complex.
 We only grasp a small amount of this world.
 This is well known, and it gives us a great sense of humility.
 Every decision that we will make in our life is based on our limited ability to observe and understand the world.
 This is an indisputable fact, yet harsh judgments among people and institutions occur on a regular basis.
+Confusion becomes frustration when we observe with judgment.

 Historically, judgment has been a pillar of the scientific process.
 When people present new ideas they are often met with shame and rejection.
 Einstein was not immune to judgment.
 At the end of his life many scientists believed Einstein to be out of touch with reality.
 Amazingly, decades later we are only beginning to grasp that some of his theories may be correct.